sfdcai/media-storage/README.md

 This project is an automated pipeline for managing a personal media library.
 Its primary goals are:
 1.  **Download**: Securely pull all photos and videos from iCloud.
-2.  **Backup**: Sync all media to Google Photos for a permanent, cloud-based backup (leveraging a Pixel device for original quality uploads).
+2.  **Backup**: Sync all media to Google Photos for a permanent, cloud-based backup (leveraging a Pixel device for original quality uploads) and sync to NAS folder also for archival so we have 2 copies of the media.
+One in cloud and one locally available.
-3.  **Optimize**: Apply tiered compression to local files based on their age to save storage space.
+3.  **Optimize**: Apply tiered compression to local files based on their age to save storage space. this will be configuration based and can be configured easily.
 4.  **Cleanup**: Safely delete the original files from iCloud after they have been backed up and processed, freeing up iCloud storage.

 A central SQLite database (`media.db`) acts as the single source of truth, tracking the state of each media file as it moves through the pipeline.